• Skip to primary navigation

 2. Make the salad several hours before you plan to eat it.
 The longer it marinates the better it will taste.

-3. If you do not have a food processor (affiliate link), be sure the cut the cabbage into very thin slices.
-First, cut the cabbage into quarters, then remove the white core, and finally slice cabbage quarters into thin strips.
+3. If you do not have a food processor, be sure to cut the cabbage into very thin slices.
+First, cut the cabbage into quarters, remove the white core, and slice the cabbage quarters into thin strips.

 Store leftovers in a covered container in the refrigerator.
 Eat the salad within 7 days of preparation.